-- Service-Connected Emergency Care: - A Veteran who receives emergency treatment of a service-connected, or adjunct condition in a community emergency department; OR - A Veteran who is Permanently and Totally disabled (P&T) as the result of a service-connected condition is eligible for emergency treatment of ANY condition; OR - -A Veteran who is participating in a VA Vocational Rehabilitation Program, and who requires emergency treatment to expedite their return to the program, is eligible for emergency treatment for any condition; AND (scenarios 1-3 must all meet #4) - -The emergency was of such a nature that the Veteran (or other prudent layperson without medical training) would reasonably believe that any delay in seeking immediate medical attention would cause their life or health to be placed in jeopardy.
+- What the VA will cover essentially depends on what the veteran would be entitled to receive if they went to a VA facility for the same issue - When the Emergency Care is for a Service-Connected Condition: - A Veteran who receives emergency treatment of a service-connected, or adjunct condition in a community emergency department; OR - A Veteran who is Permanently and Totally disabled (P&T) as the result of a service-connected condition is eligible for emergency treatment of ANY condition; OR - A Veteran who is participating in a VA Vocational Rehabilitation Program, and who requires emergency treatment to expedite their return to the program, is eligible for emergency treatment for any condition; AND (scenarios 1-3 must all meet #4) - The emergency was of such a nature that the Veteran (or other prudent layperson without medical training) would reasonably believe that any delay in seeking immediate medical attention would cause their life or health to be placed in jeopardy.

-- Non-Service-Connected Emergency Care: - Care was provided in a hospital emergency department (or similar public facility held to provide emergency treatment to the public); AND - -The emergency was of such a nature that the Veteran (or other prudent layperson without medical training) would reasonably believe that any delay in seeking immediate medical attention would cause their life or health to be placed in jeopardy; AND - A VA medical facility or another Federal facility was not reasonably available to provide the care; AND - The Veteran is enrolled and has received care within a VA facility during the 24 months before the emergency care; AND - -The Veteran is financially liable to the provider of emergency treatment.
+- When the Emergency Care is for a Non-Service-Connected Condition: - Care was provided in a hospital emergency department (or similar public facility held to provide emergency treatment to the public); AND - -The emergency was of such a nature that the Veteran (or other prudent layperson without medical training) would reasonably believe that any delay in seeking immediate medical attention would cause their life or health to be placed in jeopardy; AND - A VA medical facility or another Federal facility was not reasonably available to provide the care; AND - -The Veteran is enrolled and has received care within a VA facility during the 24 months before the emergency care; AND - -The Veteran is financially liable to the provider of emergency treatment.